Spanish Semester at the Texas Tech University Center in Sevilla

 Students have Spanish tutors with whom they meet for several weeks during the semester.
 The tutors are university students who provide hands-on opportunities for language development as well as cultural adaptation to Spanish life.

-- Spring 2018 program calendar.
-Please note the calendar is subject to change.
+- Spring 2020 program calendar The calendar is subject to change.
 You will receive a finalized program calendar once you've committed to the program.